 Get kids in bed, tell them the bedtime and waking up plan again.
 Then do it.
 I say, “Alright kiddo, now that you are in bed safe and sound, I am going to go into my room and work on the computer.
 I will come back and check on you in 5 minutes to see how your doing.
 Remember you can get out of bed if you need to go to the bathroom, but otherwise, I want you to try to stay in bed and wait for me okay?”

-Answer questions about monsters, spiders, boogie men, what happens if they get thirsty, etc., quickly and let them know that your house is 100% monster, spider, boogie men free and that there is a special cup in the bathroom just for them if they get thirsty.
+Answer questions about monsters, spiders, boogie men, what happens if they get thirsty, etc., Let them know that your house is 100% monster, spider, boogie men free and that there is a special cup in the bathroom just for them if they get thirsty.

 CHECK on them in 5 minutes.
 And in 10.
 And in 10.
 And in 10.
 Until they fall asleep let them know when you’ll be back to check and then COME BACK TO CHECK.
 The worst thing you can do at this point is to fail them.
 Check on them.